nomaed/dts-builder/README.md

 ## Project status

-*Note: This project is in mainteinance mode.*
+*Note: This project is in maintenance mode.*

 This tool was created to help with a TS library that I was writing.
 However, I am no longer part of this project and also it seems that there are actively maintained tools out there that do the job in a smarter way than concanetation + regexp replacements.